coby-spotim/go-application-example/README.md

 This project currently contains a single command and application, the `gin-api-example`.

-In order to run the application, you can either use the Dockerfile and docker-compose file in the root of the repository, or run the (`cmd/gin-api-example/main.go`)[https://github.com/coby-spotim/go-application-example/blob/master/cmd/gin-api-example/main.go] file.
+In order to run the application, you can either use the Dockerfile and docker-compose file in the root of the repository, or run the [`cmd/gin-api-example/main.go`](https://github.com/coby-spotim/go-application-example/blob/master/cmd/gin-api-example/main.go) file.

 ## Structure

-The project follows parts of the Go Project structure set forth by the (Golang Project Layout)[https://github.com/golang-standards/project-layout].
+The project follows parts of the Go Project structure set forth by the [Golang Project Layout](https://github.com/golang-standards/project-layout).

 The Golang Project Layout repository compiles and explains how many of the popular projects in the Go community structure their project, and sets forth a standard using these structures.